Crazelu/subtitle_player/README.md

 </p>

-A Flutter package for synchronizing subtitles with video and audio playback.
+A library for synchronizing subtitles with video and audio playback.

 ## Features 📦

-- [x] Load SubRip, WebVTT and LRC subtitles
+- [x] Load SubRip, WebVTT and LRC formats
 - [x] Play, pause and seek support
 - [x] Adjust playback speed

 ## Install 🚀

-In the `pubspec.yaml` of your flutter project, add the `subtitle_player` dependency:
+In the `pubspec.yaml` of your Flutter/Dart project, add the `subtitle_player` dependency:

 ```yaml
 dependencies: